 I love to advise and help startups.
 My code on Github powers many websites and iPhone apps.
 I give talks about startup tech around the US and also internationally at conferences in Florence. incubators in Paris, and startups in Budapest.

-Sign up to my Tech + Business Blog
+Sign up to my Tech and Business Blog

 Favorite PostsY Combinator Application Guide